LANG 2201

 • Class Participation: Homework, pre-class tasks, in-class quizzes, and learning activities

-• Final Exam: Listening and oral examination for communicative skills covered in the course
+• Review Quiz: Listening and oral examination for communicative skills covered in the course

 Target Students